ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ---
-##  Flag 2 – Identify the user account that was compromised for initial access
+## :triangular_flag_on_post: Flag 2 – Identify the user account that was compromised for initial access

 **Finding**: The User account `kenji.sato` was used by the attacker.